Hungary national football team: 1950s

 This Hungarian team was best known as one of the most formidable and influential sides in football history, which revolutionised the play of the game.
 Centred around the dynamic and potent quartet of strikers Ferenc Puskás, Sándor Kocsis, attacking half-back József Bozsik and second striker Nándor Hidegkuti, the Aranycsapat ("Golden Team") of the "Magnificent Magyars" captivated the football world with an exciting brand of play with innovative tactical nuances.
 Excluding the 1954 World Cup Final, they achieved a remarkable record of 43 victories, 6 draws, and 0 defeats from 14 May 1950 until they lost 3–1 to Turkey on 19 February 1956.

 In the 1952 Summer Olympics in Helsinki, Hungary beat Romania 2–1 with a goal each from Czibor and Kocsis in the preliminary round.
-In the first round Hungary beat Italy 3–0; in the quarter-finals Hungary beat Turkey 7–1; and in the semi-finals Hungary faced Sweden, the 1948 Olympics champions and won 6–0.
+In the first round Hungary beat Italy 3–0; in the quarter-finals Hungary beat Turkey 7–1; and in the semi-finals Hungary faced Sweden, the 1948 Olympic champions and won 6–0.
 In the final, Hungary beat Yugoslavia 2–0 with a goal each from Puskás and Czibor and thus won the Olympic title for the first time.

 On 25 November 1953, England played Hungary at Wembley Stadium, London in a match later dubbed as the "match of the century".
 The English team were unbeaten for 90 years at home.
-In front of 105,000 spectators Nándor Hidegkuti scored the first Hungarian goal in the first minute.
+In front of 105,000 spectators Nándor Hidegkuti scored in the first minute.
 At half-time the score was 4–2 to Hungary.
-The Hungarian goals were scored by Nándor Hidegkúti (1st, 22nd) and Ferenc Puskás (25th, 29th).
 In the second half the Hungarians scored twice more (Hidegkúti and József Bozsik).
 The final score was 6–3.

-On 23 May 1954, the Hungarian national team beat England 7–1 (which remains their worst defeat to date) at the Puskás Ferenc Stadium.
-At that time in Hungary there was a saying about the match: Az angolok egy hétre jöttek és 7:1-re mentek, which is a double play on words.
-The word "week" in Hungarian is called "hét", meaning the number seven.
-The English came for 1:7 and left with 7:1.
+On 23 May 1954, the Hungary national team beat England 7–1 (which remains their worst defeat to date) at the Puskás Ferenc Stadium.
+At that time in Hungary there was a saying about the match: Az angolok egy hétre jöttek és hét-egyre mentek, which is a double play on words.
+The word "week" in Hungarian is called "hét", meaning the number seven: "the English came for one week and left with 7:1."